 I have coordinated (jointly with Colin Johnson) an EPSRC-sponsored research cluster in Swarm Intelligence in the UK, in 2003.
 This was a multi-institutional and interdisciplinary research cluster, involving more than 15 institutions and a good mix of computer scientists, biologists and mathematicians.

 James Brookhouse is doing his PhD in the areas of ant colony optimization and data mining.
-James is jointly supervised by Dr. Fernando Otero (at the Medway campus) and me.
+I am his co-supervisor.
+His main supervisor is Dr. Fernando Otero (at the Medway campus).
 He started in Oct.
 2014.

 Natalia Aniceto is doing her PhD at the Medway School of Pharmacy, Universities of Kent and Greenwich.
 Her research involves applying data mining to pharmaceutical science data.